 The UNM Law Library launched its Postdoctoral Fellowship (PdF) program in 2016 to provide a foundational experience for individuals who are starting their careers in law librarianship.
 Each Fellow receives a faculty mentor who, together with the entire library faculty and senior staff, endeavors to supervise, encourage, and foster them in a manner consistent with their career goals.

-PdFs generally have a forty hour work week in the law library which is spent working with library patrons at the reference desk, supporting legal research classes, assisting with faculty research requests, and learning about the library’s overall functions and practices.
-They might also create research guides, lead research training sessions to clinics and student groups, participate in outreach to various patron groups, and serve on library committees.
-PdFs are strongly encouraged to actively participate in the Southwestern Association of Law Libraries and the American Association of Law Libraries and receive paid membership in both organizations.
+PdFs generally have a forty hour work week in the law library which is spent responding to reference requests from library patrons, supporting legal research courses, assisting with faculty research, and learning about the library’s overall functions and practices.
+They will also create research guides, lead research training sessions to clinics and student groups, participate in outreach to various patron groups, and serve on library committees.
+Approximately half of the PdF's hours are scheduled so that reference services can be reliably provided, but the other half are flexible and often done remotely.

 Duties & Responsibilities